 - Pull requests commented on by a member of the team

-The Date range filter is used to show metrics for the selected date range, including:
+The Date range filter shows metrics for the selected date range, including:

 - Commits created during the date range